Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 A set of exercises for the treatment and prevention of osteochondrosis in the cervical spine

-Regardless of the specifics of the exercises, to perform medical complex there are general guidelines.
+Regardless of the specifics of the exercises, to perform medical complex There are general recommendations.

-1. Physical activity on the neck should be carried out during the period of remission (remission) of osteochondrosis.
-Exacerbation of the disease with intense pain, fever, general weakness is a contraindication to the use of a set of exercises, as it can aggravate the course of the pathological process and cause the development of complications.
+1. Physical stress on the neck should be carried out during the period of remission (subsidence) of osteochondrosis.
+Exacerbation of the disease with intense pain, increased body temperature, and general weakness is a contraindication to the use of a set of exercises, as it can aggravate the course of the pathological process and cause the development of complications.

-2. Classes should be held daily with a gradual increase in load.
+2. Classes should be conducted daily with a gradual increase in load.

-3. Avoid while exercising pain.
-Constant pain during physical activity requires a visit to a doctor.
+3. During gymnastics you should avoid pain.
+Constant pain during physical activity requires contacting a doctor.

 4. Movements must be performed smoothly.
-Sharp turns and tilts can lead to muscle strain, injury to the vertebrae, damage to blood vessels and nerves.
+Sharp turns and bends can lead to muscle strain, vertebral injury, and damage to blood vessels and nerves.

 5. During classes, it is important to monitor your posture, which significantly increases the effectiveness of therapy.

-6. With caution, you should use the rotational movements of the head and tilting it back.
-The use of such exercises must be agreed with the attending physician.
+6. Rotational movements of the head and tilting it back should be used with caution.
+The use of such exercises must be agreed with your doctor.

 7. The duration of classes at the beginning of treatment is 7-10 minutes, it gradually increases to half an hour.
-From one to three treatment complexes can be carried out per day.
+From one to three treatment complexes can be performed per day.

-Usually, doctors prescribe classical therapeutic exercises, but recently they have gained great popularity.
-Eastern practices- asanas (poses) of yoga, which, if performed correctly, have a pronounced therapeutic effect.
+Doctors usually prescribe classical therapeutic exercises, but recently they have gained great popularity. eastern practices– yoga asanas (postures), which, when performed correctly, have a pronounced therapeutic effect.

-Gymnastics for the spine is a section of physiotherapy exercises (exercise therapy), aimed at improving metabolic processes in the intervertebral discs, reducing discomfort and pain.
+Gymnastics for the spine is a section of physical therapy (physical therapy) aimed at improving metabolic processes in the intervertebral discs, reducing discomfort and pain.

 Gymnastics for the cervical spine includes a simple set of exercises.

-1. Standing or sitting on a stool with a straight back, alternately turn their heads to the right and left side, wherein shoulder girdle remains motionless.
-It is necessary to try to reach the extreme possible position without the appearance of discomfort, so that the chin reaches the level of the shoulder.
-The number of repetitions is 7-12 times.
+1. Standing or sitting on a stool with a straight back, alternately turn your head to the right and left side, while shoulder girdle remains motionless.
+It is necessary to try to achieve the extreme possible position without discomfort, so that the chin reaches shoulder level.
+Number of repetitions – 7-12 times.

-2. In the same position, tilt the head to the jugular fossa (depression in the upper part of the sternum) and return to its original position.
-Then, the head is pulled back as much as possible without tipping over until the tension of the muscles of the front surface of the neck is felt.
-The number of repetitions is 10-15 times.
+2. In the same position, tilt the head to the jugular fossa (the depression in the upper part of the sternum) and return to its original position.
+Then the head is pulled back as much as possible without throwing it back until the muscles of the front surface of the neck are felt tense.
+Number of repetitions – 10-15 times.

 3. Lower your head to the jugular fossa and alternately turn your neck to the right and left, as if trying to look over your shoulder.
-The number of repetitions is 7-10 times.
+Number of repetitions – 7-10 times.

-4. Standing on a hard surface, stretch your arms along the torso.
-Alternately raise and lower your shoulders as much as possible with a motionless head and neck.
-The number of repetitions is 7-9 times.
+4. Standing on a hard surface, extend your arms along your body.
+Alternately raise and lower your shoulders as much as possible while keeping your head and neck motionless.
+Number of repetitions – 7-9 times.

-5. Sitting at the table, elbows rest on a hard surface.
-One hand should be placed with the palm on the forehead.
-The exercise consists in the resistance of the head and arm with the maximum possible mutual pressure for 15 seconds.
-Then also move with the other hand.
-The number of repetitions is 8-10 times.
+5. Sitting at the table, your elbows rest on a hard surface.
+One hand should be placed palm on the forehead.
+The exercise consists of resisting the head and hand with maximum possible mutual pressure for 15 seconds.
+Then carry out the same movement with the other hand.
+Number of repetitions – 8-10 times.

-6. In the same position, the palm is placed on the temple of the same side and mutual pressure is resisted for 10 seconds 10-12 times.
+6. In the same position, the palm is placed on the temple of the same side and resistance to mutual pressure is applied for 10 seconds, 10-12 times.

 7. The palm is placed on the temple of the opposite side, throwing the arm over the head.
-At the same time, they tilt their head to the shoulder and resist movement with their palm for 12-15 seconds 5-7 times.
+At the same time, tilt your head to your shoulder and resist the movement with your palm for 12-15 seconds, 5-7 times.

-8. The “dummy” exercise consists in quickly shaking the head to the right and left with relaxed neck muscles and a fixed shoulder girdle.
-The duration of movements is 15-20 seconds, the number of repetitions is 3-6 times.
+8. The “bobblehead” exercise consists of quickly shaking the head left and right with relaxed neck muscles and a fixed shoulder girdle.
+The duration of the movements is 15-20 seconds, the number of repetitions is 3-6 times.

-Before proceeding with the implementation of the medical complex, you should warm up the muscular frame of the neck.
-To do this, you can use massage circular motions increasing intensity of the occipital region, shoulders and paravertebral areas located on both sides of the cervical spine.
+Before starting the treatment complex, you should warm up the muscular frame of the neck.
+For this you can use massage circular movements increasing intensity of the occipital region, shoulders and paravertebral areas located on both sides of the cervical spine.

-The postures and movements underlying yoga originated centuries ago and are widely used in the modern world.
-Physical exercise, created by ancient Eastern healers, not only normalize the functioning of the spine and improve muscle flexibility, but also have a beneficial effect on the mental state of a person, which undoubtedly helps in restoring health.
+The poses and movements that underlie yoga originated centuries ago and are widely used in the modern world.
+Exercise, created by ancient Eastern healers, not only normalize the functioning of the spine and improve muscle flexibility, but also have a beneficial effect on a person’s mental state, which undoubtedly helps in restoring health.

 Asana No. 1 “Locust Pose”

-Lie on your stomach, stretch your arms along the body with palms down, press your legs against each other.
+Lie on your stomach, stretch your arms along your body, palms down, and press your legs together.
 At the same time, raise your head, upper shoulder girdle and legs up.
 The stomach and thighs remain on the floor.
-The number of repetitions is 3-7 for 10-20 seconds.
+Number of repetitions – 3-7 for 10-20 seconds.

 In a standing position, spread your legs wide, raise your arms to the sides.
-When tilting to the right, place your left foot with your fingers inward.
-With a straight right leg, the hand of the same name should reach the right ankle or lie on the floor in front of the foot.
-Left hand extended upwards, forming 180 degrees with the right upper limb.
+When leaning to the right, place your left foot with your toes inward.
+With the right leg straight, the same hand should reach the right ankle or lie on the floor in front of the foot.
+Left hand extended upward, forming 180 degrees with the right upper limb.
 Repeat the same exercise on the left side.
-The number of repetitions is 4-9 for 20-30 seconds.
+Number of repetitions – 4-9 for 20-30 seconds.

 Asana No. 3 “Tree Pose”

-Stand straight, legs together, chin slightly raised.
-Stretch your arms up with your palms together.
-At the same time, try to stretch the spine as much as possible.
-Shoulders are down and fixed.
-Alternately raise the left and right leg, bend in knee joint and turn to the side.
-The foot is placed on the inner surface of the thigh as high as possible.
-The number of repetitions is 3-6 times for 5-15 seconds.
+Stand straight with your feet together and your chin slightly raised.
+Extend your arms up, placing your palms together.
+At the same time, try to stretch your spine as much as possible.
+Shoulders are lowered and fixed.
+Alternately raise the left and right leg, bend in knee joint and turn it to the side.
+The foot is placed on inner surface hips as high as possible.
+Number of repetitions – 3-6 times for 5-15 seconds.

 Osteochondrosis of the cervical spine should be treated in the early stages of the disease.
 A specially selected set of exercises for the neck and upper shoulder girdle plays a significant role in restoring health and preventing complications.

-Spinal problems can cause headaches, chest pain, poor vision, and dizziness.
+Spinal diseases can cause headaches, chest pain, poor vision and dizziness.

-The importance of competent diagnosis, timely treatment and prevention of vertebral diseases is due to their wide prevalence, severe pain syndrome and the occurrence of many complications.
+The importance of competent diagnosis, timely treatment and prevention of spinal diseases is due to their widespread prevalence, difficult pain syndrome and the occurrence of many complications.

-The best means included in the complex for the prevention and treatment of diseases of the cervical spine are physiotherapy.
+The best means included in the complex of prevention and treatment of diseases of the cervical spine are: therapeutic exercises.

-Special exercises aimed at relaxing and bringing muscles into tone, increasing their functionality.
+Special exercises are aimed at relaxing and toning muscles, increasing their functionality.

 What is important to consider when starting to perform a set of exercises:

-• Your main task is to tone the muscles.
-It is necessary to make them sufficiently elastic, so the exercises should be done slowly and rhythmically.
-Too fast, abrupt movements can do harm: they injure tense muscles, only worsening their condition.
+• Your main task is to tone your muscles.
+You need to make them flexible enough, so you should perform the exercises slowly and rhythmically.
+Too fast, sudden movements can be harmful: they injure tense muscles, only worsening their condition.

 • Gymnastics is performed on a flat surface.

-• Necessary equipment: rug, chair, rollers or pillows.
+• Necessary equipment: mat, chair, bolsters or pillows.

 • Frequency: Perform each exercise three times, then move on to the next.

-• If discomfort is felt, the load should be reduced.
+• If you feel discomfort, the load should be reduced.

 Effective sets of exercises